Have you ever wondered how is the CFA exam graded?

 What about the Minimum Passing Score (MPS)?

 The pass mark, or the Minimum Passing Score (MPS) is determined in a series of workshops, also held during the grading process.
-The methodology used is based on a modified Angoff method – you can learn more about the process here.
+The methodology used is based on a modified Angoff method, briefly explained by CFA Institute’s Head of Exam Development, Chris Wiese, CFA:

 The MPS is not determined by a relative curve, so just to be clear, just because someone did well does not mean they made it harder for you to pass!